anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 Should the SHA256 algorithm need to be replaced in the future, then a new YANG module will be published with new leafs, obsoleting the `pinned-domain-pubk-sha256` and `proximity-registrar-pubk-sha256` attributes.

-In the event that more than one of `pinned-domain-pubk-sha256`, `pinned-domain-pubk` or `pinned-domain-cert` are present in a voucher, then the Pledge SHALL prioritize the matching `proximity-*` entry which it used in its voucher-request artifact, ignoring the others.
+In the event that more than one of `pinned-domain-pubk-sha256`, `pinned-domain-pubk` or `pinned-domain-cert` attributes are present in a Voucher, then the Pledge SHALL prioritize the matching `proximity-*` entry which it used in its voucher-request artifact, ignoring the others.

-If the voucher is nonceless, then the Pledge SHALL consider the first of the above attributes that it understands, in the order given above.
+If the Voucher is nonceless, then the Pledge SHALL consider the first of the above attributes that it understands, in the order given above.

 ## Algorithm Choices for Voucher Artifacts